mangalam-research/wed/doc/help.rst

 Brief Explanation
 -----------------

 In brief, this occurs if the Relax NG schema uses a wildcard (so to speak) that allows an unlimited number of possibilities for the name of an element or of an attribute.
 (Or a set of possibilities that cannot be expressed as a set of positive matches.)
-Wed is capable to validate such documents.
+Wed is able to validate such documents.
 However its capability to edit them is currently limited.
 Wed will actually mark as **read only** elements and attributes that are allowed only due to a wildcard.
 These may not be modified in wed.
 The menu item that wed shows is a warning that the schema allows for more than what wed is able to do.
 If this is a problem for you, you should contact whoever provides you with technical support to discuss the problem.
 You may direct them to read the explanation that follows.

 Long Technical Explanation
 --------------------------